priyankchheda/algorithms/README.md

 **Disclaimer**<br />
-This repository is meant to be used as a reference to learn data structure and algorithm in Go programming language.<br />To reduce unnecessary language complexity, all the programs only use integer dataset (int or []int).
+This repository is meant to be used as a reference to learn data structure and algorithm in Go programming language.<br />To reduce unnecessary language complexity, all the programs only uses integer or string dataset.

 ## Data structure
 * Sorting Algorithms